 Huygens Principle based UWB Microwave Imaging Method for Skin Cancer Detection

 Ghavami, N, Tiberi, G, Ghavami, M, Dudley, S and Lane, ME (2016).
 Huygens Principle based UWB Microwave Imaging Method for Skin Cancer Detection.
 10th IEEE/IET International Symposium on Communication Systems, Networks and Digital Signal Processing.
-Prague, Czech Republic 20 - 22 Jul 2016 London South Bank University.
+Prague, Czech Republic 20 - 22 Jul 2016 Institute of Electrical and Electronics Engineers (IEEE).

 |Authors||Ghavami, N, Tiberi, G, Ghavami, M, Dudley, S and Lane, ME|